 I have this internal war when I see other blogs, I feel like I just can’t compete.
 They have all of these set designs and props that make the photography just out of this world.
 While, I am working on getting my hands on new props and improving my photography, the internal battle mostly comes from the food I see.
 I see feasts on almost every post.
 A cake once a week.
 Anti-pasta platters that cover dining room tables.
 Cheese sauces that require 25$ of cheese to make.
 For me it’s just not realistic.
 Unless I am only blogging once a month, I can’t afford to cook like that.
 Perhaps one day though!
 The meals look beautiful and delicious, but for me it’s an unrealistic way of cooking.
 I am a 24 years old.
 I work the night shift at my job so most days I only make lunch.
-We don’t have family in the area so I can’t make meals that feed six, because most of the time it’s just me and Nick.
+I don’t have family in the area so I can’t make meals that feed six, because most of the time it’s just me.
 Although leftovers are great, some meals don’t save as well as others.

 This might just be my own worry, but I felt like I should share it.
 I want to give all of my readers the best experience I can.
 Which I’ve realized, isn’t depriving you of new posts.
 I just need to share how I actually eat each day.
 Which will still include the special occasion meals, the cakes, and the meats and cheeses I had to dig into my rainy day fund to afford.
 My goal is to still keep my loyal readers, and gain new ones as well.
 I hope to see you all along the way.